precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 If you don't plan to use RBF mappings in large parallel cases you can continue without installing PETSc and build with `-DPRECICE_PETScMapping=OFF`.
 If you need PETSc, follow the steps in the [PETSc](#petsc) section and you are done.

-### Fedora 34
+### Fedora 36

-In Fedora 33 and 34, everything is available through the distribution's repositories:
+In Fedora, everything is available through the distribution's repositories:

 ```bash
 sudo dnf update